 Cooperation with scientific institutions

-The Laboratory of Hydrology closely cooperates with the Institute of Environmental Engineering of Kaunas University of Technology and have been publishing a scientific journal Environmental Research, Engineering and Management since 1995.
-The researchers carry out complex environmental investigations together with the institutes of Ecology, Geology and Geography, and Botany of Nature Research Centre, Vilnius University and Aleksandras Stulginskis University.
+The Laboratory of Hydrology closely cooperates with the Institute of Environmental Engineering of the Kaunas University of Technology and has been publishing a scientific journal Environmental Research, Engineering and Management since 1995.
+The researchers carry out complex environmental investigations together with the scientists of Nature Research Centre, Vilnius University and Aleksandras Stulginskis University.

-Aiming at the development of up-to-date infrastructure for the common needs of Lithuanian sea sector scientific research and technological development of the Lithuanian sea sector, the Laboratory of Hydrology contributes to the activity of the association Baltijos slėnis (the Baltic Valley).

-The primary and main objective of the Integrated Science, Studies and Business Centre (Valley), concerning Lithuanian sea sector development, is to unite institutions and departments of maritime science.
-The initiators for establishing the Valley are Klaipėda University, Nature Research Centre, Lithuanian University of Health Sciences, Lithuanian Energy Institute and maritime business companies.
-Two directions of scientific research and experimental development are planned, that is, sea environment and maritime technologies.
-The partners of the Baltic Valley (Klaipėda University, Nature Research Centre, Lithuanian Energy Institute, PE Space Science and Technology Institute in Lithuania, State scientific research institute Center for Physical Sciences and Technology) cooperating their experience, professional knowledge, capacities and business reputation, human, labor and technical resources, participate in implementing 2007–2013 Human Resources development operational program of priority 3: Strengthening the capacities of researchers means VP1-3.1-ÐMM-08-K Implementation of research and development activities under the national complex program topics of the project Development of Lithuanian marine sector technologies and environmental research Researchers of the Laboratory together with KU researchers actively participate in the activity of subtopic Simulation of Hydrodynamic and Litodynamic Processes in the Baltic Sea Near-shore.
+Aiming at the development of up-to-date infrastructure for the common needs of scientific research and technological development of the Lithuanian sea sector, the Laboratory of Hydrology began contributing to the activity of the association Baltijos slėnis (the Baltic Valley).
+One of the main objectives of the Integrated Science, Studies, and Business Centre regarding Lithuanian sea sector development is to unite institutions and departments of maritime science.
+The initiators of the establishment of the Valley are Klaipėda University, Nature Research Centre, Lithuanian University of Health Sciences, Lithuanian Energy Institute, and maritime business companies.
+Two directions of scientific research and experimental development are planned: sea environment and maritime technologies.
+The partners of the Baltic Valley (Klaipėda University, Nature Research Centre, Lithuanian Energy Institute, PE Space Science and Technology Institute, and State Scientific Research Institute Center for Physical Sciences and Technology) bring together their experience, professional knowledge, capacities and business reputation, and human, labour and technical resources to participate in the implementation of the 2007–2013 Human Resource development operational program of priority 3: Strengthening the capacities of researcher means VP1-3.1-ÐMM-08-K Implementation of research and development activities under the national complex program topics of the project Development of Lithuanian marine sector technologies and environmental research (2013–2015).
+Researchers of the Laboratory together with Klaipėda University researchers actively participated in the activity of the subtopic Simulation of Hydrodynamic and Lithodynamic Processes in the Baltic Sea Near-shore.

-Major applied works of the Laboratory
+Major applied works of the laboratory